 Borneo Eco Tours Travel Advisory

-Thus far in 2017, there hasn't been any safety incidents with regards to travellers to Borneo aside from the boat sinking of an overloaded tourist boat to Mengalum Island (60km off Kota Kinabalu).
-The boat licensed to carry 12 persons was overloaded with 30 Chinese national tourists and local crew when it sanked.
-The sinking on 28 January 2017 resulted in the death of 4 persons with a further 5 still missing, presumed dead.
+2017 has thus far been a peaceful and safe year for travel to Borneo with the exception of the sinking of an overloaded tourist boat to Mengalum Island.
+The boat was licensed to carry 12 persons but was overloaded with 30 Chinese national tourists and local crew when it sanked.
+The boat owner and operator have since been charged and are under trial in court.

 There has not been any Islamic State activity in Sabah.
 There has not been any threats nor change in the security situation related to terrorism in Sabah.

 On 8 December 2016, at 9:30pm at night, 3 suspected kidnappers were killed in a firefight with police and another 3 were apprehended during a kidnap attempt in Merabung, close to Lahad Datu.
 The six persons were part of a kidnapping group out of Tawi-Tawi, Phillipines responsible for 6 of the 9 kidnappings to have happened in 2016.
 This incident we believe will improve the security situation significantly as it will strongly deter any further attempts of incursions as it displays evidently that security forces are able to intercept incursions and are willing to use deadly force if necessary.
 Read more HERE.

 During the course of an 8 months period in 2016, a number of kidnappings of locals and foreign workers/fishermen occured off the east coast of Sabah, summarized below.
 The kidnapper's bastion on the island of Jolo is under assault by the Filipino army that commenced on 16 September 2016.
 Read more here (article from 16 September 2016) and here (article from 18 November 2016).